Frequently Asked Questions

 Do you offer fee waivers?

-Wild Basin is free to visit on weekdays and after 5:30 pm on weekends.
-For financial assistance on weekends, please request a fee waiver by emailing firstname.lastname@example.org or calling 512.327.7622.
+For financial assistance on weekends, you can request a fee waiver online.
+You can also request a fee waiver by emailing firstname.lastname@example.org or calling 512.327.7622.